 Explore midweek getaway options

 If you’re saving, you’ve probably decided against jet-setting away for a two-week holiday in the sun.
 But that shouldn’t mean you have to miss out on a break altogether.
 Why not opt for a staycation?
-Have a look at sites like Groupon or LivingSocial, who offer budget-friendly deals, particularly midweek.
-Or get in touch with hotels directly and negotiate a last-minute price – they’ll be keen to fill any empty rooms and may offer a sizeable discount.
+Take advantage of coupon sites and deals where you can or get in touch with hotels directly and negotiate a last-minute price